Nikon D3400 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D3400 and K-1 II can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Pentax K-1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.